 At the same time, despite these organisational difficulties, no major irregularities were noted during the course of the vote or vote counting process, which raises a huge question mark over the elections’ fairness.
 The conduct of the elections should be deemed to be Ukraine’s success.
 The vast interest from society and the express will of the voters give the new President strong, democratic legitimisation.

-The outcomes of the Open Dialog Foundation’s observation mission served as the basis for a report of which preliminary results will be presented during today’s press conference in Kyiv.
+The outcomes of the Open Dialogue Foundation’s observation mission served as the basis for a report of which preliminary results will be presented during today’s press conference in Kyiv.
 The report takes note of the key problems and challenges of the electoral campaign and formulates recommendations.
-It will soon be available on the official website of the Open Dialog Foundation (www.odfoundation.eu).
+It will soon be available on the official website of the Open Dialogue Foundation (www.odfoundation.eu).

 The Warsaw elections were won decisively by Petro Poroshenko with 64.33% of the votes, followed by formed Defence Minister Anatoly Hrycenko (10.33 percent) and the leader of Ukraine’s Radical Party Oleh Lashko (9.85 percent).